one-among-us/data/people/Anilovr/page.en.md

 This world does not deserve you.
 May the other side treat you well.
-May you share the joy with those who travel together with you, on the train traveling through the starry sky.
+May you share the joy with those who travel together with you, on the train travelling through the starry sky.

 Death is not the end.
 We will meet under the sky of a more loving world.
-Wish you have the happiness that you missed.
+I wish you the happiness that you missed.

 > A gentle and kind-hearted friend,
 > always thinking about others,
 > compassionate to a fault.
-> Tried to take care of friends when she should have had taken care of herself;
+> Tried to take care of friends when she should have taken care of herself;
-> shouldered everything herself to not bother anyone else.
+> shouldered everything herself so as not bother anyone else.

 Ani was outed on October 22nd.
 [Elihuso](https://twitter.com/ElihusoQ) sought help for her by explaining her situation online.